dakk/lisk-pool3/README.md

 	"paymentsFile": "payments.sh",                              // Where to save payments commands "includeSelfStake": false,                                  // True if we want to include selfstake in distribution calculations
 	"multiSignature": false,				    // True if you're using a multisig account "fromAddress": ""					    // Address from where to make the payments.
-Unchanged if the payments will be made from the delegate's address
+Remove if the payments will be made from the delegate's address
 }
 ```